Nagibs/Nagibs/README.md

     - **Intermediate SQL:** Learn how to use string patterns and ranges to search data and how to sort and group data in result sets.
 Also practice composing nested queries and execute select statements to access data from multiple tables.
     - **Accessing Databases using Python:** Learn the basic concepts related to using Python to connect to databases.
 In a Jupyter Notebook, you will create tables, load data, query data using SQL, and analyze data using Python.
     - **Course Assignment:** Working with multiple real world datasets for the city of Chicago.
 You will be asked questions that will help you understand the data just as you would in the real wold.
-    - **Bonus Module:Advanced SQL for Data Engineering (Honors):** This module covers some advanced SQL techniques that will be useful for Data Engineers.
+    - **Bonus Module: Advanced SQL for Data Engineering (Honors):** This module covers some advanced SQL techniques that will be useful for Data Engineers.
 Learn how to build more powerful queries with advanced SQL techniques like views, transactions, stored procedures and joins.</details>
     - ***Tools & Libraries:*** Python, SQL, IBM DB2.
     - ***Projects:***
         - Chicago City Datasets Analysis with SQL</details>